murkl/arch-os/docs/REFERENCE.md

 No network, ever - it may be what broke.
 Kernel images come from the package cache.

+The password of an encrypted disk is typed once rather than twice: it already exists, and `cryptsetup` refuses a wrong one a second later and names the partition.
+A second box is for a password being chosen, which nothing can check until the system it belongs to boots.

 **Note:** _A rollback builds the new `@` before touching the old one - a run that dies halfway leaves the system as found._

 ## The Boot Medium